-For the dominating set problems, we prove that the popular local search algorithm leads to an $(1+\varepsilon)$ approximation when objects are homothetic set of convex objects (which includes arbitrary squares, $k$-regular polygons, translated and scaled copies of a convex set etc.) in $n^{O(1/\varepsilon^2)}$ time.
-On the other hand, the same technique leads to a PTAS for geometric covering problem when the objects are convex pseudodisks (which includes disks, unit height rectangles, homothetic convex objects etc.).
+For the dominating-set problem, we prove that {a} popular local-search algorithm leads to an $(1+\varepsilon)$ approximation for object sets consisting of homothetic set of convex objects (which includes arbitrary squares, $k$-regular polygons, translated and scaled copies of a convex set, etc.) in $n^{O(1/\varepsilon^2)}$ time.
+On the other hand, the same technique leads to a PTAS for geometric covering problem when the objects are convex pseudodisks (which includes disks, unit height rectangles, homothetic convex objects, etc.).
 As a consequence, we obtain an easy to implement approximation algorithm for both problems for a large class of objects, significantly improving the best known approximation guarantees.